dujiaxin/python-for-applied-computing/README.md

       to grab the datasets as well).

 ### Download Notebooks and Work Offline
+To download all of the notebooks, click the green "Code" button and either clone it (if you are familiar with git) or click the "Download zip" option to get a zip file of everything.

-To download the notebooks, right click the links the links in the "Download Version" column and select "save link as" (or the equivalent in your browser).
+To download an individual notebook, right click the links the links in the "Download Version" column and select "save link as" (or the equivalent in your browser).
 To run the notebooks on your local machine, you will need to install python3 and jupyter.
 There are many ways to install python, but